Remembering the Life and Legacy of John E. Brown Jr.

 John succeeded his father as president of JBU in 1948, when he was just 26, making him, like his father has once been, the youngest university president in America.
 He received an honorary doctorate from Biola University in 1952.
 In 1954, Texas Wesleyan College also awarded him an honorary doctorate.
 He was awarded an honorary doctorate from JBU in 1993.

-During his tenure as president, John pushed high academic standards, leading to JBU’s accreditation by the North Central Association of Colleges and Schools in 1962.
+During his tenure as president, John pushed high academic standards, leading to JBU’s accreditation by the North Central Association of Colleges and Schools (now the Higher Learning Commission) in 1962.
 John also was responsible for the introduction of intercollegiate athletics at JBU and was a lifetime fan of JBU Golden Eagle basketball, rarely missing home games.
 Under John, enrollment increased steadily, and the Honors Program was founded in 1961.

 While he was president, John oversaw the completion of the iconic Cathedral Group of buildings in 1957.
 Beyond the Cathedral, many of the structures that stand on campus today were erected under John’s leadership: Mayfield and new wing on J.Alvin (1964), Murray Sells Physical Education Building (1965), Broadhurst Village (c.
 1965), Chapman/Mabee Center (1972).